HSwMS Mode (1902)

 HSwMS Mode was a torpedo boat destroyer of the Royal Swedish Navy.
 Mode was built by the British shipbuilder Yarrow, launching in 1902, and was the first destroyer built for Sweden.
 She was employed on escort duties during the First World War and was sunk as a target in 1936.

 Design

-From 1899, the Swedish Navy Board began negotiations with British shipyards, including Yarrow, Thornycroft and Beardmores for its first destroyer, which was planned to become a template for Swedish production.
-Shortages of funds prevented an order being placed in 1900, but in August 1901, Sweden accepted an offer from Yarrow to build a single destroyer, with Yarrow quoting a price of £48000 compared to £52250 from Thornycroft.
-A contract to build the destroyer, to be called Mode, was signed on 4 October 1901, specifying a price of £48300.
-The destroyer was required to reach a speed of 31 kn during Sea trials, with financial bonuses for exceeding this speed and penalties for failing to reach the required speed, with the Swedes able to reject the ship if it could not reach a speed of 30 kn.
+In 1899, the Swedish Navy Board began negotiations with British shipyards, including Yarrow, Thornycroft and Beardmores, for its first destroyer, which was planned to become a template for Swedish production.
+Shortages of funds prevented an order from being placed in 1900.
+Still, in August 1901, Sweden accepted an offer from Yarrow to build a single destroyer, with Yarrow quoting a price of £48,000 compared to £52,250 from Thornycroft.
+A contract to build the destroyer, to be called Mode, was signed on 4 October 1901, specifying a price of £48,300.
+The destroyer was required to reach a speed of 31 kn during sea trials, with financial bonuses for exceeding this speed and penalties for failing to reach the required speed, with the Swedes able to reject the ship if it could not reach a speed of 30 kn.